ARM-software/psa-arch-tests/README.md

 PSA APIs reference header files are located at [api-specs](api-specs/) directory.

 ### PSA Functional API Certification
-The [PSA Dev API tests](api-tests/dev_apis) are the basis for getting the PSA Functional API Certification.
+The [PSA Functional API tests](api-tests/dev_apis) are the basis for getting the PSA Functional API Certification.
 For more information on the certification program, see [psacertified.org](https://www.psacertified.org/functional-api-certification/)

 ## GitHub branch
   - For functional API certification, use the release branch and pick the appropriate release tag.